lambdaisland/kaocha/doc/09_extending.md

 hack in your change, and then hope that there's a hook there and affordances to cause the right behavior.

-Final a general tip/best practice: if your plugin is in any way configurable, then it should use the `cli-options` and `config` hooks, in such a way that options specified on the CLI override those set in the config.
+Finally, a general tip/best practice: if your plugin is in any way configurable, then it should use the `cli-options` and `config` hooks, in such a way that options specified on the CLI override those set in the config.
 The `cli-options` hooks defines your command line flags, then in the `config` hooks you can